-We travelled on the Eurotunnel with a free flexi plus upgrade which was fantastic, we arrived at the terminal in Folkestone earlier than our prebooked crossing and had time to stop at the flexi-plus lounge and pick up a packed lunch and a cup of coffee before boarding an earlier crossing.
-The packed lunch was great and certainly kept us going for the day.
+We travelled on the Eurotunnel with a free flexi plus upgrade which was fantastic, we arrived at the terminal in Folkestone earlier than our pre-booked crossing and had time to stop at the FlexiPlus lounge to pick up a packed lunch and a cup of coffee before boarding an earlier crossing.
+The packed lunch was great and certainly kept us going for the day!

-After a relaxing night’s sleep, we went into the centre of Bourg Saint Maurice and had a lovely chilled out late breakfast before stopping at the Intermarche supermarket and stocking up on supplies.
+After a relaxing night’s sleep, we went into the centre of Bourg St Maurice and had a lovely chilled out late breakfast before stopping at the Intermarche supermarket and stocking up on supplies.

 The actual resort of Sainte Foy Tarentaise is pretty small and the activities and entertainment offered is fairly limited.
 If you are used to resorts with a lot of night time activity then Sainte Foy probably isn’t the best for you.
 There are a couple of bars and restaurants in the resort, a mini-market and bakery all within walking distance of the residence.